 By way of brief background, the daughter was born following an affair that the Deceased had with a woman in Perth.
 He already had three other children.
 The Deceased had supported her throughout his life and ensured that she had sufficient money.

 The case illustrates the fact that these types of disputes will be seen more and more and from an estate planning point of view, family structures can be complex and careful consideration should be given at the Will drafting stage.
 We see numerous cases in which people have not been left what they feel entitled to in a loved one’s Will.
-Please do contact either Helen Freely or Rachel Jones in Druces LLP’s Contentious Probate team to seek guidance on Wills and inheritance issues.
+Please do contact either Helen Freely in Druces LLP’s Contentious Probate team to seek guidance on Wills and inheritance issues.